 In a separate statement released after his presentation, Edenhofer said that Germany is no longer a climate pioneer and that countries such as the UK, France, Sweden and Austria are much more successful at reducing greenhouse gas emissions.
 “Germany has by far the highest CO₂ emissions from coal in the European Union – they are twice as high as in Poland,” he said.
 If CO₂ is not saved in “particularly emissions-intensive coal-fired power generation”, it would need to happen in other sectors, said Edenhofer.
 “Then industry, for example, would have to quickly deliver the necessary reductions, which would be significantly more difficult and expensive.”
 Edenhofer called for a floor price in the European Emissions Trading System (EU ETS) to avoid other countries emitting more when Germany exits coal.

 In its first meeting, the commission agrees on a tight schedule for the rest of the year.
 Energy news outlet Energate Messenger publishes the commission's leaked timetable (find the article behind a paywall here), saying that the commission has decided to split itself up into two seperate working groups, one focussing on "energy economy and climate targets" and the other one on "economic development and jobs in the region."
+The groups are open to all members of the coal commission.
 The commission's plenary meetings are scheduled for 13 July, 23 August, 18 September, 11-12 October, 15-16 November and finally for 11 December, during the COP24 in Poland.
 The two subgroups will hold additional meetings between the plenary sessions, Energate says.
 See the CLEW Calendar for all dates.

 Germany’s Federal Council of State Governments (Bundesrat) urges the government to fully consider the financial side of a coal phase-out in the coal commission’s talks.
 The council made up Germany’s 16 federal states, 6 of which are represented in the commission, says a separate accounting group should work on a plan to manage the coal regions’ assets.